DonAbney/timesheet/README.md

 If this doesn't work for you, it may be because you don't have the karma cli tools installed.
 Those can be installed via:
 * `npm install -g karma-cli`

+### A Note About Testing
+A conscious decision has been made to make a distinction between "Look & Feel" and "Functionality".
+"Functionality" is being tested at effectively the "unit" level, with some rendering to fixtures within Jasmine tests.
+"Look & Feel" is not being tested.
+So, it may be completely possible to hose up the "Look & Feel" of the page without breaking any tests, but the functionality of the page should still be intact.
+Breaking any of the functionality should break some of the tests.
+This means that while the page might not look nice or be easy to use after a change to the code or styling, it should at least still be functional.